Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-for-Windows-ARM64.md

 Prebuilt dependencies can be downloaded here: https://github.com/tommyvct/obs-deps/releases

-All dependencies here are using the latest development version instead of certain old version unless specified.
+Almost all dependencies used here are using the latest development version instead of certain old version unless specified.
 This is to minimize the potential incompatibility against Windows ARM64 platfrom/toolchain.

 ## A rough workflow
-f
+Have a copy of [Intel version of prebuilt dependencies](https://obsproject.com/downloads/dependencies2019.zip) for reference.
+Grab the dependencies from their upsteram and compile.
+If there's a built-in sln file then use it.
+If the sln didn't work or there is no sln, then use CMake.
+The worst situation is there is no cmake and sln, then you need to use MSYS2 commandline AND MSVC toolchain.
+See Cross MSYS2 bash above.

+The header files are usually gathered in the `include` directory.

+Make sure you put the produced files in the same hierarchy as the intel one.

 ## Compile Qt
 Download Qt 5.15.2 here: https://download.qt.io/archive/qt/